Scanline and Raytracer Graphics

 Week 4

+This week was spent polishing the image.
+I changed some textures to improve the scene, and added and moved around some objects to hide seams.
+I adjusted the material properties of some textures as well to make the scene slightly brighter.
 My image was inspired by Okami, a video game which uses a traditional Japanese brush art style.
 I wanted to recreate this in a more realistic setting.
 Every model started out as a cube, cylinder, or plane which I then manipulated and subdivided until I was satisfied (except for the wolf which I found online).
 A total of 604 objects were placed in OpenGL; this process was simplified a lot by using the same object (like the trees), but scaling and rotating it to make it look different.
 Detailed textures such as grass and wood were found online and applied in Blender; other textures such as the gradients of the gate and blossoms were created in Microsoft Word and touched up in Microsoft Paint.
 A total of 20 different textures were used.
 Mt.
 Fuji in the background and the ground are two planes with textures mapped onto it.
 A lot of the perspective was achieved by carefully scaling, tilting, and positioning the objects.
 To polish up the image, I manually went through the OBJ files to change material settings and placed extra objects to hide seams between objects.

 Raytracer Graphics

-This week we were introduced to raytracing and learned about shadows, reflection, and refraction.
+Week 7This week we were introduced to raytracing and learned about shadows, reflection, and refraction.
 I began implementing a scene from Pikmin, a video game by Nintendo.
 The shadows still look a little weird and need some work and the lighting needs fixing.

 Week 8